-Join Justin Reznick for an in-depth discussion in this video Post-processing the BP Bridge photograph, part of Architectural Photography in Chicago: A Fine Art Approach.
+Join Justin Reznick for an in-depth discussion in this video Post-processing the BP Bridge photograph, part of Architectural Photography: A Fine Art Approach.

 - Now that we're back on the computer I'm going…to show you a great trick for dealing with crowds.…Often times when you're photographing…in cities you get to a composition,…maybe it's an iconic location or it's just…a city that has people and they're in the way.…So, what I've done here is from the 71st floor…we shot down on the bridge, Frank Gehry's BP Bridge,…and people were walking through.…But I kept my camera on a tripod the whole…time and took multiple images.…And now I'm going to demonstrate the trick.…

 So, I'm going to go ahead and select all the images.…And I'm taking, let's see, three, six, I'm taking eight.…I think eight should be enough.…I'm going to right-click, Edit In,…Open as Layers in Photoshop.…The key is to take enough and what we're going…to do is we're going to have Photoshop…basically figure out what's different…about each image and get rid of it.…Alright, here in Photoshop the first step…any time we're blending images is going to be to align.…

 So, before we select Auto-Align…we must choose all the layers.…

 Skill Level Intermediate